bitovi/github-actions-deploy-docker-to-ec2/README.md

 # Node App to AWS VM

-GitHub action to deploy a Node app to an AWS VM (EC2) using Docker and Docker Compose.
+GitHub action to deploy any Docker-based app to an AWS VM (EC2) using Docker and Docker Compose.

 The action will `git clone` this repo from the VM and then run `docker-compose up`.